Khaled-Mahmmoud/MyCompetitiveProgramming/General/Sorting.md

         return a.size() < b.size();
     return a < b;
 }
-// Now a vector of strings can be sorted as follows: sort(v.begin(), v.end(), pred);
+sort(v.begin(), v.end(), pred);
 ```

-### How do i sort a pair increasing based on first element then decreasing based on second element?
+### How to sort a pair increasing based on first element then decreasing based on second element?
 ```
 1 100
 1 99